 “We made the choice that anyone who sincerely cares about reducing suffering and exploitation of animals should make,” he said.
 “We hope we will never have to face such a choice again, but choosing the option that advances the greater good is more important to us than ideological purity.”

 Impossible Foods isn’t alone in its goal of dismantling the food system and building a new sustainable, ethical future.
 It’s joined by consumers who are ready for change, some are driven by the environment, some by animal welfare, and others by their own health.

 These shifting attitudes are in turn having an impact on America’s fast food industry.
 Before Burger King, White Castle partnered with Impossible Foods.
 After a successful initial trial period last year, Impossible Sliders are now available in all of White Castle’s 377 restaurants.

-Fast food giant McDonald’s has also embraced the vegan movement, adding a vegan burger option at its global HQ in Chicago.
+Fast food giant McDonald’s has also embraced the vegan movement earlier this year, adding a vegan burger option at its global HQ in Chicago.
 The new McAloo Tikki — which is already served in restaurants across India — was introduced at the end of 2018.